jgdshkovi/cs-b657-sp2024-jagakovi-adadelek-meocakir-a1/README.md

 To try this injector, simply use the `inject_long_qr.py` and `extract_long_qr.py` files in place of `inject.py` and `extract.py`

+# Futute Improvements
+- We could try implementing the position markers to capture the orientation of the QR code, for faster efficient decoding.
+Or the orientation of the blank form (but the initial blank form should have the position markers embedded which would make it a LOT easier to scan and orient.)
+- Take care of rotation, translation of image to read & process the image correctly.

 # Contributions of the Authors
 **Cakiroglu, Mert Onur:** Designed preprocessing algorithm, Implemented barcode inject/extract answers.

 **Kovi, Jagadeesh:** Implemented answer detection algorithm.
-Experimented with Edge detection(not working completely)
+Experimented with Edge detection(not working completely).
+Image Orientation (didn't integrate)

 **Adelekan, Ade Emmanuel:** Experimented with different ideas for inject/extract(contour detection, steganography, rot. invariant)